aleph2c/miros/docs/_sources/cellular_automata.rst.txt

     :align: center

-If you look at the diagram and compare it to the rules described as a paragraph, then to the pictures describing this same rule, you will see how it works.
+If you look at the diagram and compare it to the rules described as a paragraph, then to the pictures illustrating this same rule, you will see how it works.

-Now what do we do about the edges of our graphing paper?
+Now, what do we do about the edges of our graphing paper?
 We could just pretend they aren't there, making the automata infinite.
 Or, we could wrap the paper into a tube so that there is no edge.
 I have seen that both of these things have been done before, but I haven't seen anyone just force a color onto the edge, like a wall.
-The guys that invented and played with automata are really *really* smart, and they follow a disciplined mathematical aesthetic.
+The guys that invented and played with automata are really *really* smart, and they follow a disciplined, mathematical aesthetic.
 So let's do something they wouldn't do, let's take their beautiful little program and run it into something completely arbitrary, let's build that wall!